BillHoang79/adtaxi/README.md

 * unzip file and click on index.html to run in broswer(google chrome recommended)

 ## Download
-* click link above then click on the green button and choose download zip.
+* click on the green download button and choose download zip.
 * unzip file and click on index.html to run in broswer(google chrome recommended)

 ### Prerequisites